Days like this, I would love to have more of days like this.

 On Saturday, the 23rd of April, Machakos People Park played host to the Students of Excellency Awards.
 For those who might not have a clue of what SOEA is, let me fill you in.

 First of all, SOEA isn’t an event, it is the event.
 It simply isn’t an occasion where you go to have dinner, get entertained and crown a new Mr and Mrs. Daystar.
-SOEA is a culture; an inbred culture that is integrated into each and every student once they join, thanks to the orientation dinner.
+SOEA is a culture; an inbred culture integrated into each and every student upon enrollment, thanks to the orientation dinner.

 Hollywood has the Grammy’s and Daystar has SOEA as their grand red carpet moment.
 The event has an unwritten rule, go hard or go home.
 On this day, men dress to kill and women, not to be outdone, dress to muuurder (Shaniqwa voice).